betabites/discord-against-humanity/README.md

 Different releases may have slightly altered installation and usage instructions.
 Head over to [the latest release](../../releases/latest) to find the most up-to-date instructions.

 # License
 Cards Against Humanity is distributed underneath a 'Creative Commons' license.
-The statement below from the Cards Against Humaniy offical website cleary states the agreement;
+The statement below simplifies what is written in the offical license, but is not a substitute to it;
 ```text
     We give you permission to use the Cards Against Humanity writing under a limited Creative Commons BY-NC-SA 4.0 license.
 That means you can use our writing if (and only if) you do all of these things: